ggatchalian/Gatchalian_Gabriel20216133_ISErepo/README.md

 testcat2b - BVA Black box test of category 2 minute to hour testcat2c - BVA Black box test of category 2 minute to second testcat2d - BVA Black box test of category 2 second to minute

+testcat3a - White box test of category 2 hour to minute testcat3b - White box test of category 2 minute to hour testcat3c - White box test of category 2 minute to second testcat3d - White box test of category 2 second to minute